 When we say youth-led, we mean it!

 Please note that Resist is not against the tobacco user, but rather the tobacco industry.
 An individual who is using tobacco may apply, but he or she must be enrolled in an active cessation program and will be required to sign a pledge to follow through with the cessation program.

 Meet the Council

-The Resist State Youth Council guides the body for the Resist movement, comprising up to 15 youth, grades 8-12, with regional representation throughout the entire state.
-Resist council members plan, implement and participate in statewide advocacy events, activities and marketing strategies.
+The Resist Executive Youth Council guides the body for the Resist movement, comprising up to 15 youth, grades 8-12, with regional representation throughout the entire state.
+Executive council members plan, implement and participate in statewide advocacy events, activities and marketing strategies.
 They engage in local activism, serve as youth leaders, educate their peers on tobacco issues and empower others to start taking action!
 The Council’s mission is to inspire, lead and unite communities across Kansas to fight against Big Tobacco.

 Adryan is a high school junior from Allen County, KS.

 Alexandra is a freshman from Shawnee County, KS.

 Allie is a junior from Allen County, KS.